george-markou/BackInfo/README.md

 ![2022-01-23_12-13-32](https://user-images.githubusercontent.com/82205061/151133779-75da801c-a74f-4975-9574-41edc9443cec.png)

 <!-- wp:paragraph -->
-<p>The reason why I decided to write this post, is because many of you are searching for a system information utility and foremost because BackInfo is not being maintained or is available by Microsoft anymore.
-The utility was previously available with the Microsoft <a href="https://www.microsoft.com/downloads/en/details.aspx?FamilyId=5CE8F01D-A421-4DA8-9144-FBAF44E62C34&amp;displaylang=en">Windows Server System Reference Architecture Virtual Environments for Development and Test (WSSRA-VE) Deployment Kit</a>.
-Unfortunately, the binaries are no longer exist.
+<p>Unfortunately, the binaries are no longer exist.
 The only way to acquire this tool these days is from the community :) I've created a Github repo, that contains the binaries of the utility, in an attempt to keep lights on for this utility. </p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->